Hurlingham Club (Argentina): History

-On 6 January 1890 the first cricket match was held in Hurlingham Club.
+William Lacey, a professional cricketer, was instrumental in the construction of the Club (and what would later be the village of Hurlingham).
+Under his direction, the club was fenced, a cricket pitch prepared, and the first trees planted.
+In 1889, the first race track of Argentina was built at Hurlingham Club.
 At the end of 1889 the club sent Pacific Railway a request to build a station close to the club.
-The railway company satisfied the demand and the station was opened in 1890, with a daily service to Palermo.
+The railway company satisfied the demand and the "Hurlingham" (taking the name of the club) station was opened in 1890, with a daily service to Palermo.